Programatic/Robotics-Final-Project/README.md

 So, beam was very suprising in that less than k = 5, it would not be able to find a path.
 However, with a k = 5, then beam starts finding the optimal path with a relatively small memory usage and takes less time than A\*.
 This could prove to be a very good algorithm to use in a resource constrained environment.

+If we were to continue to improve this, we would like to expand into other more niche heuristics and search algorithms and make compare them in those niches.
+Furthermore, we would like to get more data from more maps to see how these algorithms respond in different scenarios and even try to find specific edge cases.